dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Android package format**

   Either `apk` or `bundle`, which packages the Android application as an APK file or Android App Bundle, respectively.
-This can be set for individually for both Debug and Release modes.
+This can be set individually for both Debug and Release modes.

   App Bundles are the latest format for Android release builds that are intended for submission on Google Play.